Gracie Fields: Charity work

 She donated her house in The Bishops Avenue, north London – which she had not much cared for, and shared with her husband Pitt and his mistress – to an orphanage after the marriage broke down.
 In 1939, she became seriously ill with cervical cancer.
 The public sent over 250,000 goodwill messages and she retired to her villa on Capri.
-After she recovered, she recorded a special 78rpm record simply called Gracie's Thanks, in which she thanks the public for the many cards and letters she received while in hospital.
+After she recovered, she recorded a special 78 rpm record simply called Gracie's Thanks, in which she thanks the public for the many cards and letters she received while in hospital.

 Fields also helped Rochdale Association Football Club in the 1930s, when they were struggling to pay fees and buy sports equipment.